Skip to the content

 Educational Material

-• The European Space Agency (ESA) has an informative site with details of current and future space missions.
+- The European Space Agency (ESA) has an informative site with details of current and future space missions.
 This is where you can find the excellent International Space Station Education Kits, for Primary and Second-level

-• ESA has also produced “Teacher’s Notes,” a good summary of concepts in Astronomy
+- ESA has also produced “Teacher’s Notes,” a good summary of concepts in Astronomy.

 Observing Space

-• Explore Mars with Google Mars.
+- Explore Mars with Google Mars.
 Arizona State University runs a fabulous Mars education program.

-• Interactive Scale of the Universe (slow to load and lighthearted in tone, ie “Shrew: 10 cm.
+- Interactive Scale of the Universe (slow to load and lighthearted in tone, i.e. “Shrew: 10 cm.
 Shrews are great little thingies.
 Their metabolism rate is so high they must eat their body weight every single day…“.)

 About the Teaching of Science and Astronomy

-• Science in School is published quarterly and is available free, with a searchable database of articles, teaching resources for both primary and second level, interviews with scientists and more.
+- Science in School is published quarterly and is available free, with a searchable database of articles, teaching resources for both primary and second level, interviews with scientists and more.

-• Astronomy Education Review is a web-based journal for everyone who works in astronomy and space science education.
+- American Astronomical Society Resources for everyone who works in astronomy and space science education.

 Secondary Level Supports